Fun, Engaging and Effective Labs and Demos in Mechanics and Optics with Clickers, Video Analysis and Computer-Based

 RealTime Physics (RTP) and Interactive Lecture Demonstrations (ILDs) have been available for over 15 years--so what's new?
 The just released Third Edition of RTP includes five new labs on basic electricity and magnetism in Module 3 as well a new approaches to projectile motion in Module 1.
 Some of these new labs make use of video analysis.
 Also new are clicker-based ILDs.
 This hands-on workshop is designed for those who want to make effective use of active learning with computer-based tools in their introductory courses.
 These active learning approaches for lectures, labs, and recitations (tutorials) are based on physics education research (PER).
 Participants will work with new activities as well as original ones.
 The following will be distributed: Modules from the Third Edition of RTP, the ILD book, the Physics with Video Analysis book and CD, and Teaching Physics with the Physics Suite by E.F.
 Redish.
 Partially supported by the National Science Foundation.
 For more information, contact David Sokoloff.
 Pre-registration required.
 To register, go to the AAPT Web-Site.

 Interactive Lecture Demonstrations—What’s New?
 ILDs Using Clickers and Video Analysis

 David Sokoloff, Priscilla Laws and Ronald Thornton

-Description: The results of physics education research and the availability of microcomputer-based tools have led to the development of the activity-based Physics Suite.
-Most of the Suite materials are designed for hands-on learning, for example student-oriented laboratory curricula like RealTime Physics.
+Description: The results of physics education research and the availability of microcomputer-based tools have led to the development of the Activity Based Physics (ABP) Suite.
+Most of the ABP Suite materials are designed for hands-on learning, for example student-oriented laboratory curricula like RealTime Physics.
 One reason for the success of these materials is that they encourage students to take an active part in their learning.
-This interactive session will demonstrate--through active audience participation‚ Suite materials designed to promote active learning in lecture--Interactive Lecture Demonstrations (ILDs).
+This interactive session will demonstrate Suite materials designed to promote active learning in lecture—Interactive Lecture Demonstrations (ILDs)—through active audience participation.
 The demonstrations will be drawn from energy, heat and thermodynamics, oscillations and waves, electricity and magnetism, light and optics.
 Results of studies on the effectiveness of this approach will be presented.
 This session should be of special interest to teachers of large lecture classes as well as those who teach small classes where only one computer is available.
 For more information, contact David Sokoloff.
 No pre-registration required.
 For more information on location, go to the AAPT Web-Site.